uidaholib/spec-lumber/_posts/2023/2023-01-27-brave-and-bold.md

 {% include feature/image.html objectid="lumber1918" %}

-And finally, Elizabeth Zinser was the university’s 14th president and the first woman to serve.
+And finally, Elisabeth Zinser was the university’s 14th president and the first woman to serve.
 At the ceremony inaugurating her into the position she said, *“Only when we embrace our diversity, indeed celebrate it, will all our cultures and all our regions unite to make one Idaho as strong as it can be.”*

 {% include feature/image.html objectid="lumber1927" %}